Images for the news release “Sarah Angelina Acland re-discovered as one of the pioneers of colour photography”.

 Ruskin and Acland at Brantwood, 1893; Millais’s portrait of Ruskin at Glenfinlas, hanging above Miss Acland’s writing desk, 1900

 The two great passions of Miss Acland’s father, which he instilled in his daughter by example, were art and science.
 Acland was the driving force behind the building of a new museum in Oxford, now the Oxford University Museum of Natural History, on which he collaborated closely with Ruskin.
-A patron and physician of the Pre-Raphaelites, his home was hung from floor to ceiling with modern works of art by Millais, Rossetti, Burne Jones, Turner, the sculptor Alexander Munro and others.
-In Scotland in 1853 he held the canvass as Millais began one of the most celebrated paintings of the 19th century: Ruskin’s portrait at Glenfinlas.
+A patron and physician of the Pre-Raphaelites, his home was hung from floor to ceiling with modern works of art by Millais, Rossetti, Burne Jones, Turner, the sculptor Alexander Munro and other famous arists.
+In Scotland in 1853 he held the canvass as Millais began one of the most celebrated paintings of the 19th century: his portrait of Ruskin at Glenfinlas.
 The portrait hung above Miss Acland’s desk, commemorating her friendship with the critic.

 Image 7a & 7b